 How to Help Someone getting Paralysis Attack?

-Turn the patient to his sides to avoid the saliva enter in his lungs.
+Turn the patient to his sides to avoid the saliva entering into his lungs.
 If brain clotting has stopped the supply of blood to the affected part of brain, the medicine should be given within three hours.

 Physiotherapy can give a great relief to the patients.